 Dr. Vantre continues to be named one of Richmond's Top Doctors (2008, 2011, 2012, 2013, 2014, 2015, 2016, 2017, 2019, 2020, 2021) as voted on by his peers in the medical community and is uniquely quallified to treat any traumatic, reconstructive, or congenital conditions of the foot, hindfoot, ankle, and lower leg.
 He is Certified in Foot and Reconstructive Rearfoot/ Ankle Surgery by the American Board of Foot and Ankle Surgery.
 He has received extensive surgical training in both orthopedic and podiatric foot and ankle surgery techniques.
 He continues to be at the forefront of foot and ankle surgery in the Richmond area and sees patients who are referred from all over central Virginia for surgical consultation.
 Dr. Vantre's areas of special interest include: bunion surgery, diabetic limb salvage, treatment of the diabetic foot, foot and ankle reconstruction, joint replacement, ankle arthroscopy, revision foot and ankle surgery, and sports medicine.

-Dr. Vantre is on the active Staff at most area hospitals including, Bon Secours St. Mary's Hospital, St. Mary's Ambulatory Surgery Center, St. Francis Medical Center, and Henrico Doctors Hospital.
-He is Chief of the Podiatric Surgery Section of the Department of Orthopaedics at St. Mary's Hospital in Richmond, VA and is a Member-at-Large Officer of the St. Mary's Hospital Medical Executive Committee for 2020-21.
+Dr. Vantre is on the active Staff of Bon Secours St. Mary's Hospital and the St. Mary's Ambulatory Surgery Center.
+He is Chief of the Podiatric Surgery Section of the Department of Orthopaedics at St. Mary's Hospital in Richmond, VA and is a Member-at-Large Officer of the St. Mary's Hospital Medical Executive Committee.

 In his spare time away from the office, Dr. Vantre enjoys spending time with his wife, Elizabeth and their 4 children.
-He also enjoys the outdoors, traveling, watching college football and playing golf with his children.
+He also enjoys the outdoors, traveling, watching college football, reading and playing golf with his children.
 He is an avid fan of Wake Forest University, Florida State University, the University of Alabama, and the Philadelphia Eagles, Sixers, Phillies, and Flyers.

 Dr. John J. Kadukammakal